edrush/extbaser-bundle/README.md

 ```
 php app/console extbaser:export your_new_extension_key
 ```
-The generated extension consists of a folder containing the file *ExtensionBuilder.json*, which is the project file for the *Extension Builder*.
+The generated extension consists of a folder containing the file *ExtensionBuilder.json*, which is the project file for the *TYPO3 Extension Builder*.

 For more information, see [Extbaser](https://github.com/edrush/extbaser).